 The same logic above applies here.
-Sweet potatoes and squash are fairly carbohydrate dense and can spike glucose levels, so try them out and monitor your glucose levels.
+Sweet potatoes and squash are fairly carbohydrate-dense and can spike glucose levels, so try them out and monitor your glucose levels.
 Some research shows that cooling and reheating starchy vegetables can minimize their glycemic impact by increasing resistant starch concentrations.

 Consider adding fat and protein to fruit

-Fruits contains sugar, so it’s very possible that certain fruits can cause a high glucose elevation.
+Fruits contain sugar, so it’s possible that certain fruits can cause a high glucose elevation.
 Try different fruits out and see how different varieties affect your levels.
 You can also experiment with adding fat and protein to the fruit to minimize the glucose spike, with additions like nut butters and chia seeds.

 In one study, consumption of 23 grams of protein and 17 grams of fat 25-30 minutes before carbohydrate ingestion significantly decreased post-meal glucose elevation in nondiabetic individuals and those with insulin resistance.

 Similarly, eating fat alone in conjunction with a carbohydrate load will decrease the post-meal glucose spike.
-Research shows that eating 3 ounces of almonds with a meal of carbohydrate rich food leads to significantly lower post-meal glucose spikes than when carb source is eaten alone.
+Research shows that eating 3 ounces of almonds with a meal of carbohydrate-rich food leads to significantly lower post-meal glucose spikes than when a carb source is eaten alone.
 Similar trends were seen when participants were served 1 and 2 ounces of almonds, but the biggest effects were seen with 3 ounces of almonds (~40g of fat).

-Additionally, you can experiment with lower sugar fruits.
+Additionally, you can experiment with lower-sugar fruits.
 For example, a single mango has 45 grams of sugar per fruit– more than 2 full peaches, an orange, and 100 grams of blackberries combined.

 - Strawberries: only about 8 grams of sugar in 8 medium-sized strawberries